 A DIGITAL EXPERIENCE PLATFORM

-WP-DXP allows you to start using WordPress as a digital experience platform, adding personalisation and conditional rules to the content that your users see and can interact with.
+WP-DXP allows you to start using WordPress as a digital experience platform, adding personalization and conditional rules to the content that your users see and can interact with.

-Compete with commercial enterprise platforms and add your own rules to match user behaviour on, then show or hide blocks based on if your conditions are met.
+Compete with commercial enterprise platforms and add your own rules to match user behavior on, then show or hide blocks based on if your conditions are met.

 Available rules out of the box include the ability to show or hide blocks if:

 - If a user is logged in or not